 Diss is centrally located to access the Norfolk Broads, the Suffolk and North Norfolk coast and is little more than 20 miles from Norwich on the London Liverpool Street train line.
 It is the gateway to the beautiful Waveney Valley which stretches eastwards from this historic market town.

 With its famous Mere, one of the deepest natural inland lakes in the country set within lush green parkland, fine examples of Georgian architecture, the stunning Parish Church of St Mary the Virgin overlooking the town centre and independent boutiques tucked away in hidden yards, Diss is a hidden gem waiting to be discovered.

 A traditional market is held at Diss Market Place every Friday and the Diss Farmer’s Market comes to town on the second Saturday of each month.
-These are closed currently due to Covid, we will update this as soon as possible.
 If you love antiques and collectables, head to TW Gaze's salesrooms.
 Their auction day is every Friday and is often televised.
 Or enjoy great entertainment at the Diss Corn Hall from music, comedy and family fun to theatre, film and exhibitions.
 You can visit the award winning community Diss Museum, open from March to October, every day from 11am to 3pm.
 Admission is free.
 Nearby is the 100th Bomb Group Memorial Museum on the former WWII airfield at Thorpe Abbotts, and Bressingham Steam & Gardens for those who love history, steam trains and beautiful gardens.

 Find more information on where to park in Diss.

 Set in the heart of the Waveney Valley, Harleston is a vibrant market town, filled with historic buildings and plenty of character.
 Old coaching inns remain as a legacy from the days when the town was on the main coaching route from London to Great Yarmouth.